KrisztinaPap/csharp-odd-even-sorter/README.md

 This app is not for distribution and I do not accept pull requests.
 Thank you!

 ## Problem/Purpose:
 Practising comparison operators, data types, type conversion, loops, I/O, and decisions in C#.
-The program prompts the user for an array of ten numbers and returns an array of the even numbers from lowest to highest.
+The program prompts the user for an array of ten numbers and returns an array of the even numbers from lowest to highest followed by the odd numbers from lowest to highest.

 ## Author:
 Krisztina Pap